 After breakfast, we drive towards Shigatse, the second largest city in Tibet.
+On the way, we visit Shalu Monastery.
+Founded in 1040, Shalu Monastery is known for its beautiful and ancient mural paintings.
+Next, we continue to Shigatse.
 In Shigatse, we visit the popular Tashilhunpo Monastery which holds both historical and cultural importance for being founded by Gendun Drup, the First Dalai Lama in 1447.
 After sightseeing in Shigatse, we will have the remainder of the day free for resting.
 This will help us with acclimatization and the next day’s long drive.
 Overnight in Shigatse.

 After breakfast, we leave Shigatse for Rongbuk.
 On the way, we visit the Sakya Monastery which is the ancestral temple of the Sakyapa sect of Tibetan Buddhism.
 After the visit to Sakya Monastery, we continue driving towards Rongbuk.
 Here, we visit the Rongbuk monastery, which is located at the foot of the mighty Everest and is the highest monastery in the world.
 While here, we also enjoy the stunning mountainous scenery all around us.
 Overnight in Rongbuk.

-We leave Rongbuk in the morning to visit the Everest Base Camp (5,250m/17,220ft).
-On the way, we enjoy spectacular views of high mountains like Cho Oyu (8,201m/26,906ft), Shishapangma (8,013m/26,289ft) and, of course, the mighty Everest (8,848m/29,028ft) also known as Mt.
+We leave Rongbuk in the morning to visit the Everest Base Camp (5,250m).
+On the way, we enjoy spectacular views of high mountains like Cho Oyu (8,201m), Shishapangma (8,013m) and, of course, the mighty Everest (8,848m) also known as Mt.
 Chomolongma in the Tibetan side.
 Today, we accomplish one of the major highlights of our trip, reaching the base camp of Mt.
 Everest.
 We make approximately a 16km round trip around the Everest Base Camp.
 The base camp itself is dry and barren, but the view of Everest is more than compensating.
 After spending some quality time at the base of the world’s highest mountain, we make Zhangmu our next destination.
-On the way, we cross the Lalung La Pass (5,124 m/ 16,068 ft), Shung La Pass (5,200m/17,056ft) and Nyalam Pass (3,800m/12,464 ft) which offers enchanting views of the surrounding Himalayan peaks.
+On the way, we cross the Lalung La Pass (5,124m), Shung La Pass (5,200m) and Nyalam Pass (3,800m) which offers enchanting views of the surrounding Himalayan peaks.
 We then drive gradually down from the dry Tibetan Plateau towards the verdant and fertile vegetation of Zhangmu on the Nepalese side of the border.
 Overnight in Zhangmu.

 A few kilometers drive from Zhangmu to Friendship Bridge over the Bhote Koshi River brings us to Immigration Control in Kodari where we are expected to complete some custom formalities.
 We then depart with our Tibetan guide and walk across the river where a Nepalese staff will be waiting for us.
 After around 4 hours of driving through deep valleys, we reach Kathmandu.